powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/RunYourProjectOnACloudServer/PublishingYourProject.md

 }
 ```

-Run the following command to publish your project to the npm registry:
+For the actual publishing step, run the following command to publish your project to the npm registry:
 `npm publish`

-If publishing a scoped package and you want it public, run:
+Optionally, if you are publishing a scoped package and you want it public, run:
 `npm publish --access public`

-Let’s verify that the package(s) get published in the package repository, next to pre-existing packages that you might have been publishing before.
+Now let’s verify that the package(s) get published in the package repository, next to pre-existing packages that you might have been publishing before.
 [NPM](https://www.npmjs.com/)

-## 3. Setting up your cloud environment
+## 4. Setting up your cloud environment
-### 3.1.
+### 4.1.
 Launching your server instance (AWS \- EC2 \- Ubuntu)

 Let's have a look at how to set up Connect & Switchboard apps on a cloud server.
 Ask your IT provider to get access to the AWS environment to set up a server in AWS
 Launch a new server instance for Connect and Switchboard with the specific specs that fit your project.

-1. Create an EC2 instance:
+The steps to create an EC2 instance:
-   - Make sure your region is eu-west-1 (Ireland)
+   - Make sure your region is set eu-west-1 (Ireland)
    - Name your instance something like `connect-server` or your project name
    - Select the Ubuntu 24.04 LTS
+   - Architecture 64-bit (x86)
-   - Scroll down to instance type: t2.medium (recommended)
+   - Scroll down to instance type and select t2.medium (recommended)
-   - Create a new key pair and save it in a secure location
+   - Create a new key pair and save it in a secure location from which you can connect to your instance with the SSH client later on.
    - **Launch the instance**

+Now click on your instance ID which will open up a new window with the instance details.
+Hit the 'Connect' button to get the connection details.

-### 3.2.
+### 4.2.
 Setting up your SSH connection

 Once you’ve generated your keypairs and added them in the folder you’ll set up the SSH connections from which you can start the process.